-Have you ever struggled because you know God can do anything, but you can’t understand why He doesn’t seem to be intervening for your situation right now?
+Have you ever struggled because you know God can do anything, but you can’t understand why He doesn’t seem to be intervening in your situation right now?

-In Proverbs 13:12 we’re told, “Hope deferred makes the heart sick, but a desire fulfilled is a tree of life.”
-Deferred in this verse refers to a hopeless situation that feels long and drawn out.
+In Proverbs 13:12, we’re told, “Hope deferred makes the heart sick, but a desire fulfilled is a tree of life.”
+The word “deferred” in this verse refers to a hopeless situation that feels long and drawn out.
 It’s the seemingly unending and disappointing kind of season that can leave us tempted to look at our lives and question, Why is God withholding this from me?
 Since He’s not intervening, I’ll just try to fix it myself in my way.